tomg195/forkify-Tom/README.md

 # forkify project

-Recipe application where the user can search for and bookmark recipes, as well as upload custom recipes.
+Recipe application that allows users to search for recipes, view ingredients and a link to the instructions, bookmark their favourite recipes, and upload their own recipes.
 Created with help from the Udemy course: https://www.udemy.com/course/the-complete-javascript-course/

 Available at: https://forkify-tomg195.netlify.app/